-The deferred payment scheme is designed to help you if we have worked out that you must pay the full cost of your residential or nursing care because you have capital and savings under £23,250 and you own a property, but you cannot afford to pay the full weekly charge because you are waiting for your property to sell, or you do not want to sell your home and most of your capital is tied up in your home.
+The deferred payment scheme is designed to help you if we have worked out that you must pay the full cost of your residential or nursing care because you have capital and savings under £23,250 and you own a property, but you cannot afford to pay your full weekly care fees because you are waiting for your property to sell, or you do not want to sell your home and most of your capital is tied up in your home.

-We can consider applications from people who have recently moved into a residential or nursing care home, or who are planning to do so.
-We will also consider applications from people who have been living in a care home for some time and have been funding the cost whose capital and savings have now fallen below £23,250 but who still own a property.
+We will consider applications from people who have recently moved into a residential or nursing care home, or who are planning to do so.
+We will also consider applications from people. who have been living in a care home for some time and have been paying the cost themselves but whose capital and savings have now fallen below £23,250